 Firstly, racing yachts don’t have any appliances that use freshwater automatically.
 So, no washing machine or dishwasher – and the majority of toilets on board such yachts are pump-action and use seawater.
 By not having such appliances, we’re able to quantify how much water is actually being used.

 On average sailors only have two showers a week when at sea, a transatlantic crossing may consist of even less.
 Dry shampoo and reusable baby wipes are a sailor’s best friend!
-However, if the luxury of showing does occur, the process is short and sweet.
+However, if the luxury of showering does occur, the process is short and sweet.
 Methods often include being given a pre-filled jug of a measured amount of water, to use as you wish.
 Or a quick spray from the shower, turning it off to lather up, then another quick spray to rise off.
 Another eco-friendly option is using a rainwater solar shower, however, provides fresh warm water, and is used on deck giving you lovely views of the surrounding scenery.

 Washing – clothes and dishwashing follow a similar process.
 This consists of using seawater to wash and scrub the item with nature-friendly detergents (Ecover non – bio), so it’s clean, then dunk each item in a bucket of freshwater to get rid of the salty feel.